Look for the Fit Pick Label at dining locations and vending machines around campus. Fit Pick guidelines:

 Nutrition and allergen information can be found on the Dining Locations Feature of the BYU Mobile App.
 The app can be used to filter out any of the eight major allergens.

-For additional help, contact the dietitian, Diane Morrow.
+For additional help, contact the dietitian, Kaitlin Kartchner.
 She is available as a resource to students for discussing their nutritional concerns or dietary needs and helping to resolve any problems with dining on campus.

 BYU Dining Services